levibostian/Teller-iOS/README.md

 # Teller

 iOS library that manages the state of your app's data.
-Teller facilitates loading cached data and fetching fresh data so your app's data is always up to date.
+Teller facilitates loading cached data and fetching fresh data so your app's data is always up-to-date.

 Teller works very well with MVVM and MVI design patterns (note the use of `Repository` subclasses in the library).
 However, you do not need to use these design patterns to use it.